DaniFojo/2022-image-enhancing-project/README.md

     * *Training both nets*
     * *Ignoring Enhance-Net*

 In the end we haven't used any denoising operation.
 Both the one referenced in the paper (BM3D) and the alternative we found in the OpenCV library (fastNlMeansDenoising) were complex to apply and didn't add visible improvement in the resulting enhanced images.
+We haven't done any hyperparameter tunning neither, as we indeed had a loss definition for the model training but no other metric that allowed us to compare which final enhanced images were better, except for our subjective human eye.

-In all four experiments we have trained 200 epochs and started with learning rate at 0.0001 for both nets, using a scheduler.
+In all four experiments we have trained 200 epochs and started with learning rate at 0.001 for both nets, using a scheduler.
 We tried both StepLR and ReduceOnPlateau, but StepLR delivered better results.

 We have used [Wandb](https://wandb.ai/site) in order to check the performance of all the models form the different experiments.